Danish Students Abroad: Political engagements

 The organization drew attention in 2013 when it proclaimed itself in favour of an EU court ruling that meant that Danish students are entitled to “student grants” (SU), even if they have not lived in Denmark for the past 10 years.
 Furthermore, DSA has advocated for balancing the conversion of the International Baccalaureate to the Danish 12-point grading scale.
-As of the last improvement to the scale, made over the summer 2017, demands for further balancing has been put on hold.
+As of the last improvement to the scale, made over the summer of 2017, demands for further balancing has been put on hold.

 Following the Brexit referendum in June 2016, DSA worked to ensure that the political decision would not affect Danish students chances of going abroad to British universities.
 Since then, DSA has collaborated with the non-profit student consultancy 180 Degrees Consulting at King's College London and has initiated a collaboration with Netherlands Worldwide Students, Association of Norwegian Students Abroad and Sweden International Students and Alumni to collaborate on the potential consequences of Brexit.